meridithlawn/phase-1-project/README.md

 # phase-1-project
 House of Congress Stock Data

-1. Uses fetch to retrieve data from a no-auth API containing US Congress members' stock transaction histories "https://house-stock-watcher-data.s3-us-west-2.amazonaws.com/data/all_transactions.json"
+1. Uses fetch to retrieve data from a no-auth API containing US Congress members' investment transaction histories "https://house-stock-watcher-data.s3-us-west-2.amazonaws.com/data/all_transactions.json"

-2. Receives and array of objects containing the stock transaction history of each member of US congress
+2. Receives data in the form of an array of objects containing the investment transaction history of each member of US congress

+3. Saves the data from the fetch into a global variable called congressData

-3. The objects contain the following key-value pairs:
+4. The objects contain the following key-value pairs:
 {
  "disclosure_year": 2021,
  "disclosure_date": "02/25/2021",